What is the Weight Limit for a Rooftop Tent on a VW California Camper?

 Here's why this weight limit stuff actually matters when you're trying to sleep under the stars:

 • Vehicle Damage: Exceeding the dynamic load rating while driving can bend or even break your roof rack system, or worse, compromise the structural integrity of your van's roof.
-I saw a photo once of a California with a totally buckled roof from an overloaded rack.
+Photos circulate of a California with a totally buckled roof from an overloaded rack.
 Not pretty.

 • Pop-Top Failure: If your pop-top bed has a lower weight limit than the tent plus occupants, you risk damaging the lifting mechanism or the bed platform itself.
 Imagine waking up to find your sleeping surface has collapsed.
 That's a $1,000+ fix, minimum.

 • Unsafe Driving: A heavy tent mounted improperly can drastically affect your van's handling, making it feel top-heavy and unstable, especially in crosswinds.
-My first time driving with a full roof rack, I felt like I was sailing a boat.
+Driving with a fully loaded roof rack for the first time can feel like sailing a boat.
 It was unnerving.

 • Tent Manufacturer Warranties: Many tent manufacturers will void your warranty if the tent is installed on a vehicle that cannot safely support its weight.
 So, if your tent fails, you're SOL.